Product / Service’s Perceived Contribution to Higher Production

 4) does not know

-Calculate the indicator's value by dividing the number of respondents who reported an increase in their production as a result of using the promoted product(s) / service(s) by the total number of respondents (exclude those who did not know) and multiplying the result by 100 to convert it to a percentage.
+To calculate the indicator's value, divide the number of respondents who reported an increase in their production as a result of using the promoted product(s) / service(s) by the total number of respondents (exclude those who did not know).
+Multiply the result by 100 to convert it to a percentage.

 Disaggregate the data by male/female headed households, wealth, and other criteria relevant to the focus and context of your intervention.

 1) If you want to measure the extent to which production levels have changed, you can choose from the following two methodologies (use only if the answer to Q2 is “it helped increase the production”).
 Before you decide to use your selected method, pilot it to see how well it works in the local context.

 If the respondents (and your enumerators) are well-educated and find it easy to work with percentages: